Home | Stories and Essays

 so empowers the present that at any time the "mortality of the barrio

-voice.
-She, the grandmother, is a praying woman.
-He, the grandson, is a student
+grandmother, is a praying woman.
+He, the grandson, is a student of philosophy.

-of philosophy.
-She tells him he should come home; he tells her he is studying
+She tells him he should come home; he tells her he is studying Heidegger.
+His

-commentaries on the state of Texas literature, Tom Pilkington (in State of
+on the state of Texas literature, Tom Pilkington (in State of Mind: Texas

-Mind: Texas Literature and Culture) expressed an inevitable worry: that
+Literature and Culture) expressed an inevitable worry: that perhaps there

-perhaps there is no longer a culture from which a good Texas writer can draw a
+is no longer a culture from which a good Texas writer can draw a voice that

-voice that would be distinctly regional.
-The suburbs of Dallas might as well be
+would be distinctly regional.
+The suburbs of Dallas might as well be the

 culture" of the interstate Dallas-Fort Worth-Austin-San Antonio-Houston